colosseum-wiot/user-documentation/docs/source/user_guide/colosseum_wiki/batch_mode_format.rst

 Batch Mode Format and Process
 ===========================

-:Created: 2020-03-31T15:00:24-04:00
-:Updated: 2020-03-31T15:00:25-04:00

-:Tags: batch, json, format, batchjob, batch job, FD_V2_537243 Import

 Batch Mode File Locations
 ------------------------

-Batch configuration files must be saved to the network storage on the File Proxy at ``/share/nas/teamname/batch/``
+- Batch configuration files must be saved to the network storage on the File Proxy at ``/share/nas/teamname/batch/``

-Modem configuration files must be saved to the network storage on the File Proxy at ``/share/nas/teamname/config/``
+- Modem configuration files must be saved to the network storage on the File Proxy at ``/share/nas/teamname/config/``

 Batch Mode JSON File Format
 --------------------------